 Good practices of energy upgrade programmes are based on stakeholders' (public and municipal authorities, social enterprise, energy companies etc.) synergies for fund allocation to vulnerable - or not - households.
-Electricity providers and companies pertaining to construction and real-estate could play a vital role in meeting energy saving targets set under the guidance of the European Commission's directions (obligation schemes) and in improving their image in the competitive energy market.
+Electricity providers could play a vital role and, at the same time, meet energy savings targets set under the European Directives (obligation schemes), while companies pertaining to construction and real-estate could improve their image in the competitive energy market.